ManimCommunity/manim/docs/source/installation/linux.rst

   sudo dnf install cairo-devel

-To install ffmpeg, you have to add RPMfusion repository (If it's not already added):
+To install ffmpeg, you have to add RPMfusion repository (If it's not already added).
+Please follow the instructions for your specific distribution in the following URL:

 https://rpmfusion.org/Configuration/